-The City updated the checklists and had them ready for use during inspections which began in March 2014.
+In 2013-2014, the City updated the checklists and had them ready for use during inspections, which began in March 2014.
 Revisions were made as needed to ensure that critical areas within facilities that have a significant potential to discharge a pollutant for which there is a water quality based plan are inspected.
 In particular, vehicle maintenance and repair and restaurant and food service facility checklists were revised to include mercury information and conformance to Universal Waste Rule standards, and the nursery checklist was be revised to include an IPM-related item (Water Quality Based Programs Performance Standard).
-All updated inspection checklists are included in Appendix E-4.
+All updated inspection checklists were included in Appendix E-3 of the 2013-2014 Annual Report.